RAS365/Grad_Math_Project-1/README.md

 # Grad_Math_Project-1 - Is someone likely to catch COVID just because they vote for a certain party? or because they are better educated?

+### This file is a project log containing my journey from the start to the end.
+Enjoy!

 A repo  containing all the files for Grad Math project-1

 This project is about modeling the relationship between COVID-19 infection rates of counties in PA with the political orientation of the population and their education level.